MiSTle-Dev/Boards/README.md

   - The [T20 PMOD](t20_pmod) is an add-on for the Efinix T20BGA256 development board adding a PMOD for HDMI usage, the SD card slot and a Raspberry Pi PICO incl.
 USB-A header to it making it a complete MiSTeryNano setup.

+  - The [MiSTeryDev20k](misterydev20k) is meant to become a first test of a complete all-in-one board for the GW2AR-LV18 FPGA (the same one as on the Tang Nano 20k).

 ## Related projects

 Further hardware is available in related projects: